Enabling observability for runtimes

 Overview

-OpenTelemetry lets you send telemetry data from your runtime and integration process executions to third-party application monitoring tools that support the OpenTelemetry standard.
-As a runtime owner you can now stream metrics, logs, and traces, in real time, to the monitoring endpoint or OpenTelemetry collector of your choice.
+Observability lets you send telemetry data from your runtime and integration process executions to third-party application monitoring tools that support the OpenTelemetry standard.
+As a runtime owner or a cloud tenant you can now stream metrics, logs, and traces, in real time, for your runtime's activity to the monitoring application of your choice.

 How it works

-Runtime administrators can enable and configure OpenTelemetry for individual runtimes within their account.
+Runtime administrators can enable and configure OpenTelemetry for individual runtimes within their account via the UI or the platform API.

-The runtime OpenTelemetry configuration provides several basic filters to manage the telemetry data sent by the runtime.
-Advanced filtering can be performed within the endpoint application or with a collector.
+The observability configuration provides basic filtering to manage the telemetry data sent by the runtime.
+Advanced filtering can be performed within the endpoint application or with the use of a collector.

 There are three types of observability data.